 We’ve all been in a situation where it feels like one person isn’t pulling their weight.
 Whether it’s a class project, a group presentation, or a simple game of tug of war, it can not only be frustrating but can also impact the end result.

 What is social loafing?

 When this happens, what you’re witnessing is actually a phenomenon called “social loafing.”
 One site defines social loafing as “the tendency of individuals to put forth less effort when they’re part of a group.”

 One of the key strategies to reduce the potential for social loafing is to create smaller groups or teams.
 Make it easier for team member’s work to be seen and supported.
 Smaller groups also enable individuals to form relationships and build a cohesive unit – all attributes that encourage individuals to contribute.

+So, if this was an issue even in face-to-face situations, what happens now that work is increasingly remote and digital-focused since the start of the pandemic?
 There is not a simple answer, but one thing we feel certain about – it’s now more important than ever to ensure everyone has the tools they need to participate and succeed.

 Before we dive into preventative measures, let’s start by looking at some of the reasons social loafing occurs.